DRIVING AROUND NEW ZEALAND

 While I love going on road trips and exploring New Zealand, other drivers ruin driving for me.

 Driving is not a game.
 It is a means of getting from one place to another and while that can be pleasant and enjoyable, it is a bloody stupid way to get an adrenaline kick.
 If you want to feel your pulse race and your palms sweat, go jump out of a plane or climb a mountain.

 There is a strange and pointless sense of urgency in some drivers on New Zealand roads.
-They drive faster than they need to on roads that are unsuited to it.
-They will try to catch the person they can see in the distance.
-They will tailgate and overtake in stupid places.
-They will speed up on passing lanes, then slow down again, much to the frustration of everyone around them.
+People drive faster than they need to on roads that are unsuited to it, as thought trying to catch the person they can see in the distance.
+They will tailgate and overtake in stupid places or speed up on passing lanes, then slow down again, much to the frustration of everyone around them.

 Don’t be one of these people.
 Just chill out and enjoy the drive.

 New Zealanders are known as being some of the most laid back people in the world.
 We should probably add a line that says “unless they’re behind some idiot driving 30kms under the speed limit”.
 If you are driving slowly along the shores of a mountain lake taking your time to admire the view, you will soon learn that New Zealanders still have places they need to get to.

 If you have cars behind you, when it is safe to do so, pull your vehicle to the side of the road and let people past.
 It is considered common courtesy and you will likely get a polite ‘toot toot’ as people overtake.

 Ever driven around a corner and found yourself facing an ocean of sheep being mustered along the road by a pair of dogs and a farmer in a ute?
 It happens in New Zealand, though usually on small country roads and not main highways.